chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/21_aliasing_again.md

 +++
-weight = 15
+weight = 21
 outputs = ["Reveal"]
 +++

-# Alias tracking
+# Alias tracking (again)

-## What could this pointer reference?
+## 3rd safety ingredient

 ---

-## Alias tracking
+## Three kinds of alias tracking

-Three kinds:
+Now that we have `invalidate` effects and flow-sensitive tracking for locals, we can look at alias tracking more comprehensively:

-- Aliasing between parameters
+- **Aliasing between parameters**
+  - Determines what a function call's effects might invalidate in the function body vs. the caller
-- Aliasing of parameters by returns
+- **Aliasing of parameters by returns**
+  - Generalizes the `-> ^Elts ref T` annotation we saw on `buf`
-- Aliasing in data structures
+- **Aliasing in data structures**
+  - Explicit place parameters on types that hold pointers

 {{% note %}}

+Now that we've seen invalidation effects and flow-sensitive tracking for locals, we can revisit alias tracking in full and see how all of these pieces interact.

 References: safety units [30](https://docs.google.com/document/d/1Hjr98zpZMz5FSku_IJfPLV8qs7RmrzmFjTB5oGScNgM/edit?tab=t.0), [42](https://docs.google.com/document/d/1WnEMJCXTDex1OEmlafHDomJ7FYb5EGOgLHlKXb0haRY/edit?tab=t.0)